Black victims of U-Michigan doc seek equity in settlements - WHIZ News

 The Associated Press left messages Tuesday seeking comment from the National Association of Forensic Economics.

-Airron Richardson, an emergency physician and former wrestler at the University of Michigan, hopes that the school properly compensates Anderson’s victims while developing programs to educate student-athletes on what to do if they believe they’re victims of abuse.

-“I am optimistic that U-M will do the right thing and right some of the wrongs that have persisted for so long on the campus, and I really hope that they are really not entertaining thoughts of trying to discount us in any way,” Richardson, 44, told the AP last week.

-Richardson, who also spoke at Wednesday’s news conference, is not yet part of the lawsuits against the school.
+Richardson, who joined the Wednesday news conference, is not yet part of the lawsuits against the school.
 He arrived as a sophomore in 1994 on the Ann Arbor campus and was seen by Anderson for his annual physicals and occasionally for strep throat.

-“I vividly remember being in the exam room, him looking in my throat, him giving me antibiotics,” Richardson said.
+“I vividly remember being in the exam room, him looking in my throat, him giving me antibiotics,” said Richardson, 44.
 “But he also did a genital exam and I remember seeing posters on the exam room talking about how to properly perform a testicular exam.”

-Anderson performed the exam under the guise of checking for cancer, said Richardson, who is Black and now lives in Chicago.
+Anderson performed the exam under the guise of checking for cancer, said Richardson, who is Black.

 “I feel like I was too naïve,” he said.
 “I believed he was helping us.
 It wasn’t until later when I’m in medical school understanding that’s not part of a normal exam.”